 How hypnosis can help your athletes to produce their top performance

-Gordon Manning explores how hypnosis can help to give sportspeople the competitive edge.
+Gordon Manning explores how hypnosis can help to give sportspeople a competitive edge.

-Hypnosis is an ergogenic aid used by many top athletes and teams that has been around for many years and is now making a comeback - perhaps due to the recent increased publicity that hypnotherapy is receiving.
+Hypnosis is an ergogenic aid used by many top athletes and teams that have been around for many years and is now making a comeback - perhaps due to the recently increased publicity that hypnotherapy is receiving.

-'The fact that the mind rules the body is, in spite of its neglect by biology and medicine, the most fundamental fact which we know about the process of life'.
+'The fact that the mind rules the body is, despite its neglect by biology and medicine, the most fundamental fact which we know about the process of life'.
 Franz Alexander, MD.